-The best way to sidestep the Chevy Cruze ignition coil problem is to not touch it.
+The best way to sidestep the ignition coil problem on a Chevy is to not touch it.
 Most people run into this issue when they attempt to replace the spark plugs on their Chevrolet Spark and Cruze models.

 After making my rounds and doing some research I find a large misconception about when to replace these maintenance items.

 According to the official simplified maintenance guide from Chevrolet, these spark plugs will not require replacement until the vehicle reaches 97,500 miles.This is amazing, but I've found they can go even further than that.

 In fact, I recommend leaving things alone unless you have a rough running engine.
 Of course, if you’re setting misfire check engine light codes then you won't be able to wait.

 We'll talk more about this issue in the ignition coil symptoms section below.
 Also included in this brief article covering the problem, we'll discuss the repair procedure.